Human-Rights-Map-1008x567

 • In 2020, Co-op and suppliers Fyffes and Finlays donated money as part of the Global Wellbeing Charter to a Fairtrade Covid-19 Relief Fund to support the development of local initiatives and projects to aid economic recovery and build resilience to the pandemic.
 These projects were implemented by the Latin American and Caribbean Network of Fairtrade Small Producers and Workers (CLAC), and Fairtrade Africa, with support from the Fairtrade Foundation.

 • In 2023, we signed the first UK Retail Commitment on Living Wage in Banana Supply Chains to close the living wage gap by 2027.
 Since then, we have been working with UK retailers to collect and measure wage data to allow us to close the wage gap; and working with stakeholders on projects to create sustainable solutions to ensuring living wages in banana supply chain.
+In 2025, through the Better Together initiative, worked with European retailers to align on voluntary contribution (VC) mechanisms.

 Sugar: